anagha-google/lakehouse-solutions-build/spark-serverless-quickstart/README.md

 1. Network, subnet, firewall rule
 2. Storage buckets for code, datasets, and for use with the services
 3. BigQuery dataset
-4. Persistent Spark History Server
-5. Managed Airflow Serverless
+4. Managed Airflow Serverless
-6. User Managed Service Account
+5. User Managed Service Account
-7. Requisite IAM permissions
+6. Requisite IAM permissions
-8. Copy of code, data, etc into buckets
+7. Copy of code, data, etc into buckets
-9. Import of Airflow DAG
+8. Import of Airflow DAG
-10. Configuration of Airflow variables
+9. Configuration of Airflow variables

 <hr>